-Section 11 would require railroad companies to provide information on the company's ability to pay for a spill or accident in their annual report to the Utilities and Transportation Commission (UTC).
-The UTC would be prohibited from using the information in the reports as a basis for developing economic regulations or issuing penalties against railroad companies.
+Section 11 would require railroad companies to provide information on the company's ability to pay for a spill or accident in their annual report to UTC.
+UTC would be prohibited from using the information in the reports as basis for developing economic regulations or issuing penalties against railroad companies.
 This would have no fiscal impact on Ecology.